VincenzoImp/Smart-Houses/README.md

 # Machine-Learning-Project

-#### Repository for the Machine Learning project 21-22 - This repository was created by Deborah Dore and Vincenzo Imperati.
+#### This repository was created by Deborah Dore and Vincenzo Imperati.

 - The main file used to start the fist phase of the project is [this](main.py): you can start the file in *test mode* by adding *True* when executing the file.